kclconsult/withings/README.md

 Middleware designed to improve interactions with the Withings (Nokia Health) API, and thus Withings devices.

-Part of the [CONSULT](https://consult.kcl.ac.uk/) architecture (_device-intergration_nokia_), a collaborative mobile decision-support system to help patients suffering from chronic diseases with multiple morbidities self-manage their treatment:
+Operates as part of the [CONSULT architecture](https://arxiv.org/pdf/1911.12254.pdf) (_device-intergration_nokia_), a collaborative mobile decision-support system to help patients suffering from chronic diseases with multiple morbidities self-manage their treatment:

 <img src="consult.png">